UL 924 Compliance vs Local Emergency Lighting Requirements Lecture

 New York City: Exit Sign Requirements

-• Letters: 8″ red characters, 1″ stroke; consistent red on white/aluminum background.
+• Letters: 8″ red characters, 1″ stroke; consistent red on a high-contrast background.
+(Common reviewer expectation: standardize on 8″ city-wide.)

-• Construction: Metal housings (steel/aluminum); plastic not accepted.
+• Construction: Metal housings (steel/aluminum); plastic housings are not accepted.

-• Durability: Metal faceplate commonly required for added robustness.
+• Durability: Metal faceplate commonly required for added robustness in high-abuse areas.

-• Runtime: Maintain ≥ 90 minutes of battery illumination.
+• Runtime: Maintain ≥ 90 minutes of battery illumination (UL 924 baseline).

-• Local code prevails: Fixtures must satisfy city specs beyond UL 924.
+• Local code prevails: Fixtures must satisfy city specs beyond UL 924; letter color/format and arrowing must be explicit in submittals.

-• Finish: White powder-coat common; custom finishes available.
+• Finish: White powder-coat is common; confirm finish/material expectations with the AHJ.

 Comparison Summary (UL vs NYC vs Chicago)